badfarm/zanzara/README.md

 ### Middleware

 Middleware is a core functionality for any application, it allows to perform actions before and after the request is processed.
-With Zanzara middleware are implemented as classes that implements a **MiddlewareInterface** which defines a **handle(Context $ctx, $next)** method.
+With Zanzara middleware are implemented as classes that implement a **MiddlewareInterface** which defines a **handle(Context $ctx, $next)** method.
 Here an example:

 ```php